DennisatGit/ProductionPlanning/README.md

 # Production Planning
 Integer Linear Program applied at Production Planning.
 The notebook is based on a real-life situation encountered at a high tech manufacturing firm in the Netherlands.
-The repo consists of .csv files that are input files for the main notebook 'Production Planning Optimisation at a High Tech Manufacturing Firm.ipynb'.
-There are other .ipynb files which are used to randomly generate supply, conversion matrix and the onhand inventory in the beginning of the time frame.
-It is not necessary to run these notebooks since input files are provided.
-However, these notebooks show how these input files are created.
+The repo consists of the main notebook, additional notebooks to generate inputs and input files that might result from the additional notebooks or are directly specified.

+The main notebook that contains the optimisation.
+* Production Planning Optimisation at a High Tech Manufacturing Firm.ipynb

+Notebooks used to randomly generate supply, onhand inventory and the material requirements.
+* Supply Input Materials.ipynb
+* Onhand Inventory.ipynb
+* Conversion Matrix.ipynb

+Input .csv files.
+The first three are generated with the notebooks above.
+* supply_input_materials.csv
+* inventory_onhand.csv
+* conversion_matrix.csv
+* final_assemblies.csv
+* input_materials.csv

 **Problem Statement**
 For information about the problem statement I refer to my medium article.